raei-2748/invariant-hedging/DATA.md

 contents of `data/sample/`.
 The packaging helper (`scripts/package_release.py`) produces the tarball and an accompanying SHA256 checksum so downstream users can extract the lightweight fixtures without cloning the full repository history.
-Include the tarball when drafting the release and reference the checksum in the release notes to ease provenance tracking.
+Supply the `--data-tar` flag to re-use an existing archive when the miniature dataset is unchanged, keeping uploads small during release iterations.
+See [RELEASE.md](RELEASE.md#4-collect-release-assets) for the full packaging workflow and manifest verification steps.

 ## Fetching public ingredients